shubbarm/ops-scripts/README.md

 # Linux Toolbox

-A curated collection of Linux and Kubernetes scripts for automation, cluster ops, and DevOps workflows.
-Built and maintained.
+A collection of Linux and Kubernetes scripts for automation, cluster ops, and DevOps workflows.

 ## What’s Inside